Antagonistic pleiotropy hypothesis: Laron syndrome

 In another study of genetic diseases, 99 individuals with Laron syndrome (a rare form of dwarfism) were monitored alongside their non-dwarf kin for a period of ten years.
 Patients with Laron syndrome possess one of three genotypes for the growth hormone receptor gene (GHR).
 Most patients have an A->G splice site mutation in position 180 in exon 6.
 Some others possess a nonsense mutation (R43X), while the rest are heterozygous for the two mutations.
 Laron syndrome patients experienced a lower incidence of cancer mortality and diabetes compared to their non-dwarf kin.
 This suggests a role for antagonistic pleiotropy, whereby a deleterious mutation is preserved in a population because it still confers some survival benefit.

 Huntington's disease

 Another instance of APT can be found in Huntington's disease, a rare neurodegenerative disorder characterised by a high number of CAG repeats within the Huntingtin gene.
 The onset of Huntington's is usually observed post-reproductive age and generally involves involuntary muscle spasms, cognitive difficulties and psychiatric problems.
 The high number of CAG repeats is associated with increased activity of p53, a tumor suppressing protein that participates in apoptosis.
 It has been hypothesized that this explains the lower rates of cancer among Huntington's patients.
 Huntington's disease is also correlated with high fecundity.

-Other pleiotropic diseases include: beta-thalassemia (also protects against malaria in the heterozygous state); cystic fibrosis (increased fertility); and osteoporosis in old age (reduced risk of osteoporosis in youth).
+Other pleiotropic diseases include: beta-thalassemia (also protects against malaria in the heterozygous state); and osteoporosis in old age (reduced risk of osteoporosis in youth).